benjohnsto/ronaldsons_cemetery/README.md

 Julia E .
 A .
 Saffin / Born Feb.
 9 1817 / Died June 3 1900 / Wm.
 Baffin / Died Aug.
 3 1862

-Sacred / to the memory of / James Gaw / who departed this life / 1832 (?) aged 60 years Also James Gaw / who departed this life / March 13 1827 aged — / Also Bobert M. Gaw Also Emma Gaw
+Sacred / to the memory of / James Gaw / who departed this life / 1832 (?) aged 60 years Also James Gaw / who departed this life / March 13 1827 aged — / Also Robert M. Gaw Also Emma Gaw

 Sacred / to / the memory of / Maria W. Murphy / wife of / GenL John K .
 Murphy / Born April 28th 1794 / Died Dee.
 4th 1866' / aged 72 years 8 months / and 6 days